-- 18 credit hours with grades of C or better and at least 12 credit hours unique to the minor
+- 18 credit hours with grades of C or better, a minimum of 12 credit hours at the 300-level or above, and at least 12 credit hours unique to the minor

 - 6 additional credit hours in economics at the 300-level or above (not including independent study, Washington Semester courses, or internships).
 No more than 3 of these credit hours may be fulfilled by economics courses from study abroad programs.